phuonganh0804/process-mining-tum-pratikum/README.md

 Implement a webservice to provide process discovery results in a light-weight form in order to facilitate the analysis of process execution data for non-technical experts.
 The webservice should take a XES file as input and depict the results of a process discovery algorithm.

 Understand and successfully implement alpha algorithm to execute the process mining.
-The implementation of additional algorithm(s) here is heuristic miner.
+Additional algorithm(s) implemented here is heuristic miner.

 ## Structure Overview